OptechLabs/monorepo/README.md

 # Optech Labs Golang Monorepo Example
 ### *by Christopher Hazlett, CTO/Co-founder @ Optech Group*

-*I've written a Medium article to cover the whys and wherefores of this Monorepo example.
+*I've written a [Medium Article](https://medium.com/@chrishazlett/how-to-build-a-friendly-monorepo-for-golang-services-92c8a62f3b9a) to cover the whys and wherefores of this Monorepo example.
 Feel free to start there for greater context.
 However, this repo, the READMEs and comments should suffice unless you like a bit of a story to go along with your sample repos.*

 ---